plan-systems/design-docs/README.md

    - An extensible & resilient development platform
    - Embedding of key stacks, namely: [IPFS](https://github.com/ipfs), [libp2p](https://github.com/libp2p), [Ethereum](https://www.ethereum.org), and [Protobufs](https://developers.google.com/protocol-buffers)+[gRPC](https://grpc.io).

 The PLAN Unity client talks to a `pnode`, the name for PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.
-So, to summerize, PLAN has a realtime 3D/visual frontend with a p2p backend written in Go that can use almost any blockchain/DLT as the storage layer.
+So, to summarize, PLAN has a realtime 3D/visual frontend with a p2p backend written in Go that can use almost any blockchain/DLT as the storage layer.

 What defines a community?
-In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, makerspace, artist collective, emotional support network, small business, or gaming group.
+In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 That is, each member in a community holds a copy of the community keyring (in addition to their private keys for that community).
 In effect, the entire community's network traffic and infrastructure is inaccessible to all others, providing a fundamental cryptographic "city wall" to ensure privacy and security.

-Each member of a (self-hosted and -organized) community running the PLAN client software has copy of the community keyring, giving them the abilty to decrypt community data.
+Each member of a (self-hosted and -organized) community running the PLAN client software has copy of the community keyring, giving them the ability to decrypt community data.
 Anyone _without_ this keyring — anyone _not_ in the community — is _outside_ the community's cryptographic city wall.
 Inside a community's city wall, residing on each community `pnode`, lives an IRC-inspired channel infrastructure.
 Each PLAN channel entry is composed of content data and an accompanying header that serves like HTTP headers.
 When a PLAN channel is created, it's assigned a protocol identifier.
 A channel's protocol implies the _kind_ of entries that are expected to appear that channel and _how_ they are interpreted.
 For example, an entry consisting of a geographical position could appear in a channel of type `/plan/channel/chat`, or in a channel of type `/plan/channel/geospace`, and the UI can handle the entry differently.
 In the PLAN graphical client, each channel protocol identifier maps to a particular "channel UI driver", allowing the client to select from any available drivers.
 So instead of people requiring a web browser, PLAN is an open platform that offers users the ability to select or add channel UI drivers that suit their interests, taste, or needs.

 In addition to the entry protocol a channel is assigned, a PLAN channel is _also_ assigned an owning access control channel (ACC) that specifies channel permissions, limits, and behavior.
 A channel's controlling ACC, like all channels, also cites its own controlling ACC, and so on — up to the community's root ACC.
 A community's root ACC, is one of several "hard&nbsp;wired" channels that serve core community functions and can only be altered by community admins.
 Another such channel, for example, is the community registry channel, containing the member ID and public keys of each community member.
 Functions such as community member key recovery (i.e. a member "epoch" change) and other forms of private key exchange are carried out through community channels explicitly reserved for these purposes.